hoodlumj3/ButtonDeBounce/README.md

-Adds Extra button functionality to the SHADOW system like:-
+Adds Extra button functionality to the SHADOW system like:- Click, DoubleClick, Hold, LongHold
-Click

-DoubleClick

-Hold

-LongHold

 =--= Paste contents of .ino file into shadow code =--=